jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 ===

+Book III—Bumblebee Economics: Maria's job was one-size-fits-all: a standardized role built on mass-producing one technology.
+That is the Industrial Age's great achievement—and its hidden price.
+When career scripts are mass-produced, everyone in the role falls at once.

+Nature never pays that price.
+A squirrel can't hoard a forest's worth of nuts—they rot, and the ones it forgets become trees.
+In nature, taking and giving back are welded into one act.
+Our economy has no such weld, which is why we need laws and ethics to do what spoilage does for free.

+Book III takes on the human layer—how we exchange, staff, and sell—so skills carry across technologies the way a bee carries pollen between flowers.
+And it asks what it would take to put the weld back.

+===

 ### Avoiding Evolution's Stare

 <!-- this is the soviet/nazi section of the introduction. moved to chapter 11 for space reasons -->